Clark County, Missouri

 Clark County is a county located in the U.S. state of Missouri.
 As of the 2020 census, its population was 6,634.
 Its county seat is Kahoka.
-The county was organized December 16, 1836 and named for William Clark, leader of the Lewis and Clark Expedition and later Governor of Missouri Territory.
+The county was organized December 16, 1836, and named for William Clark, leader of the Lewis and Clark Expedition and later Governor of Missouri Territory.

 Clark County is part of the Fort Madison–Keokuk, IA-IL-MO Micropolitan Statistical Area.

 History

 Missouri folklorist Margot Ford McMillen wrote that early settlers were attracted by Clark County's good and inexpensive agricultural land.
 One section was called "Bit Nation" because land was sold there for just twelve and one-half cents ("one bit" of a Spanish dollar) an acre.
+In 1861, the Battle of Athens during the American Civil War took place in the town of Athens, Missouri in Clark County.
+The Battle of Athens Historical Site is a state park in Clark County at the site of the battle.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 512 sqmi, of which 505 sqmi is land and 7.1 sqmi (1.4%) is water.